jknudstrup/focus-eeg/README.md

 * *Muse SDK:* This will have all the lovely stuff you'll want to run the Muse on OSX.
 Speaking of which:

 * *OSX:* If you fix the paths and get all the dependencies right, you might be able to get this going on Windows or Linux, I just wouldn't know how.

+* *pyliblo:* This is needed for the OSC server.
+Generally, you're going to want to follow the procedures and install the dependencies for everything [here](https://sites.google.com/a/interaxon.ca/muse-developer-site/developer-getting-started-guide).